davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

 On this network, I would like a “distributed variable.”
-What I mean by that is:
+By that I mean:

 * There should be one variable
 * Any node can get it